tactools/GenesisMarkets-MarketMaker/README.md

 3. Download the GenesisMarketsMarketMaker.ex5 file from github
 4. Follow the setup guide below

+Accepting Bitcoin, Ethereum, Litecoin and most cryptos.
+Contact me for payment addresses.
+The price is quoted in GVT at all times.
+Get the GVT price at [CoinMarketCap](https://coinmarketcap.com/currencies/genesis-vision)

 ## Easy installation
 No prior knowledge about trading , robots, or the use of MetaTrader platform are required.
 Follow the instructions below for an easy installation process.
 If you are need help, ask in the support [chat](https://t.me/GenesisMarketsTrade)